-{\it Introduction. --} Quantum mechanically black holes (BH) are thermal objects \cite{Hawking:1974rv,Hawking:1974sw,Bekenstein:1973ur}.
-So far this is understood as a phenomena due to the fact that the notion of uniqueness of vacuum does not comply with curved spacetimes.
-Therefore one observer's vacuum may appear to be full of particles with respect to other observers.
-For instance the static observer at the asymptotic infinity finds particle in the vacuum of a freely falling observer towards the BH horizon, generally known as {\it Hawking radiation}.
+Quantum mechanically black holes (BH) are thermal objects \cite{Hawking:1974rv,Hawking:1974sw,Bekenstein:1973ur}.
+So far this is understood as a phenomena due to fact that the notion of uniqueness of vacuum does not comply with curved spacetimes.
+Therefore one observer's vacuum may appear to be full of particles with respect to others.
+For instance the static observer at the asymptotic infinity finds particle in the vacuum of a freely falling observer, generally known as {\it Hawking radiation}.
 The horizon temperature $T$ comes out to be proportional to the BH surface gravity $\kappa$ \cite{Hawking:1974rv,Hawking:1974sw}.
 This event, since its prediction, has been a key to emerge as well as understand BH information paradox \cite{Mathur:2009hf} and people thinks that the Hawking evaporated particles may carry the information of infalling objects inside the BH.
 Investigation so far on the basis of information theory created such possibility, but additionally develops several favourable as well as counter arguments starting from complementarity proposal \cite{Susskind:1993if} to Hayden-Preskill ``scrambling time'' \cite{Hayden:2007cs,Sekino:2008he}.
 Till now we are far from the goal.
 We feel that the failure to achieve the complete success lies in the heart of the ``{\it lack of full (theoretical) understanding about the thermalization of horizon}''.

-In this letter, we show that the question of thermalization of horizon can be answered in a model, build out from a massless particle moving very near to the horizon.
+In this paper, we suggest that the idea of observer dependent thermalization of horizon can be illuminated in a model, build out from a massless particle moving very near to the horizon.
 The Hamiltonian in near horizon regime for a massless and chargless outgoing particle, moving in static, spherically symmetric (SSS) BH spacetime, is given by